June057/Node.js-Best-Practices/README.md

 Otherwise: Unvalidated or unsanitized user input could lead to operator injection when working with MongoDB for NoSQL, and not using a proper sanitization system or ORM will easily allow SQL injection attacks, creating a giant vulnerability.

-🔗 Read More: Query injection prevention using ORM/ODM libraries